ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

 This will pull Ionic 2 down, install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.

-**Want to use TypeScript instead?
-Pass the `--ts` flag and get a project set up for TypeScript instead.**
+**Want to use JavaScript instead?
+Pass the `--no-ts` flag and get a project set up for JavaScript instead.**

 > You may have noticed that we passed in **tutorial** to the `ionic start` command.
 This tells Ionic to initialize your application using the [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
 If you don't specify a template by running `ionic start MyIonic2Project --v2`, the [tabs template](https://github.com/driftyco/ionic2-starter-tabs) will be used.